tock/tock/doc/threat_model/README.md

 **Process data** includes a process' binary in non-volatile storage, its memory footprint in RAM, and any data that conceptually belongs to the process that is held by the kernel or other processes.
-For example, if a process requests samples from an ADC then those samples are considered the process' data, even when they are stored in a location in RAM only readable by the kernel.
+For example, if a process is reading from a UART then the data in the UART buffer is considered the process' data, even when it is stored in a location in RAM only readable by the kernel.

 **Kernel data** includes the kernel's image in non-volatile storage as well as data in RAM that does not conceptually belong to processes.
 For example, the